-There aren’t many students who will say they have enough money, in fact most students are broke all the time.
+There aren’t many students who will say they have enough money.

 The following ideas are all things that you can do to help with the finances, and you should be able to fit them in with your studies.